Blotch3D/Blotch3D/README.md

 Blotch3D sits on top of MonoGame.
 MonoGame is a widely used 3D library for C\#.
-It is free, fast, cross platform, actively developed by a large community, and it's used by many professional games.
+It is free, fast, cross platform, actively developed by a large community, and it's used in many professional games.
 There is a plethora of MonoGame documentation, tutorials, examples, and discussions on line.
 All MonoGame features remain available.
+For example, custom shaders can be written to override the default shader.

 All reference documentation of Blotch3D (classes, methods, fields, properties, etc.) is available through Visual Studio IntelliSense